 So how can you help your child?
 Be truthful.
 Do not avoid words like death and dying.
 Children often know more than we think, and honest conversation based upon a child’s developmental age is helpful.
 Every child’s grief is as unique as the relationship they had with the person who died.
 It is important for a parent or guardian to reassure the child that they are not alone; family and friends can help them.
 Also remember, grief knows no calendar.
 A child, like an adult, can experience grief over and over again.
 They may benefit from adult guidance and connecting with other children who have also experienced a loss.

-The Hospice of CNY Grief Center will be offering a children’s grief group starting on March 7th for children ages 5 through 12.
-You must register for this 6-week session.
+The Hospice of CNY Grief Center offers children’s grief groups throughout the year.
 If you feel that your child can benefit from this group and would like to register for the next group or have additional questions, please call the Grief Center at 315-634-2208.